Wood Maintenance Guide: Protecting and Preserving Your Wall Panels | The Panel Hub

 1. Re-Stain or Repaint

 There might be a time for you to get inspired and want to change the decor to refresh your wood wall panels.
-You can re-stain to give the panels a richer tone, or paint it to completely modernize the space.
+You can either restain the panels to give them a richer tone or paint them to completely modernize the space.

 How to Prevent Damage?